ecurtin2/blog/content/cv.md

 *   Evan Curtin and Karl Sohlberg.
 Quantifying electron transit in donor-bridge-acceptor systems using probabilistic confidence. _Journal of Theoretical and Computational Chemistry, 2018_

+## Open Source

+*    Quantized: Solutions to the time-dependent schroedinger equation for arbitrary potentials in 1D https://github.com/ecurtin2/quantized

 ## HOBBIES